Meghan Markle’s Dad Found A Way To Put His Royal Wedding Suit To Good Use

-A little bit of recycling was in order for the royal wedding suit that Thomas Markle originally planned to wear to the wedding between daughter Meghan Markle and Prince Harry.
-To put it plainly, Mr. Markle decided against keeping it as a souvenir and chose to sell the outfit, instead.
-Public relations consultant, Johnno Spence, later snatched up the lucky find at a store in Chelsea for a cool £2,000 (2,653.59 USD).
+A little bit of recycling was in order for the royal wedding suit that Thomas Markle originally planned to wear to the wedding of her daughter Meghan Markle to Prince Harry.
+To put it plainly, Mr. Markle decided against keeping it as a souvenir and chose to sell the outfit instead.
+Public relations consultant Johnno Spence later snatched up the lucky find at a store in Chelsea for a cool £2,000 ($2,653.59 USD).
 The PR guru was later photographed proudly wearing the suit to the UK’s Royal Ascot, according to the BBC.

 The details surrounding the once-in-a-lifetime purchase include how Johnno Spence bought the outfit for about half of its original price from men’s outfitter, Oliver Brown.
 The Chelsea-based men’s outfitter, which is known for supplying silk top hats to prestigious events, is also an official licensee of the famous Berkshire race course.